PhD in Linguistics

 - Language acquisition or the study of language as a social or a historical phenomenon

 - Two Graduate Proseminars in Linguistics, GRS LX 801 and GRS LX 802

 - Six additional graduate-level courses (including up to 8 credits of directed study) in linguistics or related fields sufficient to define a specialization that will be the area within which the dissertation is written.
-These courses will be decided upon by the student, in conjunction with his or her advisor, whose approval is required.
+These courses will be decided upon by the student in conjunction with his or her advisor, whose prior approval is required.

 All students pursuing a PhD in Linguistics are required to demonstrate graduate-level reading proficiency in two foreign languages (one of which may be English, for non-native speakers) by the end of the third year of enrollment.
-Language proficiency can be demonstrated either through a language examination, successful completion of a non-credit graduate-level foreign language reading course offered by Boston University, or the equivalent of two years of undergraduate study of the language at Boston University.
+Language proficiency can be demonstrated through a language examination, successful completion of a non-credit graduate-level foreign language reading course offered by Boston University, or the equivalent of two years of undergraduate study of the language at Boston University.

 A candidate for the doctoral degree must satisfactorily complete two substantial research papers in different areas of the field (the first by the end of the fourth semester, the second no later than the sixth semester of enrollment).
-Each Qualifying Paper (QP) will be planned and carried out under the supervision of a Linguistics faculty member with expertise appropriate to the relevant project; it will be defended orally and approved by an examining committee, composed of the first and second reader as well as a third faculty member determined by the DGS in consultation with the student.
+Each Qualifying Paper (QP) will be planned and carried out under the supervision of a Linguistics faculty member with expertise appropriate to the relevant project; it will be defended orally and approved by an examining committee, composed of the first and second reader, as well as a third faculty member determined by the DGS in consultation with the student.
 A brief proposal for each QP must be submitted, with signed approval of a first and second reader (who have been approved by the DGS and who have agreed to advise the student on the proposed project) by mid-October of the academic year in which the project must be completed.

 Dissertation and Final Oral Examination